claudiauhr/Carvalho-D-Co/README.md

 ## Description

-A e-commerce web-based application with design jewelry/accessories.
+A full CRUD e-commerce web-based application with design jewelry/accessories.

 ## Technologies Used